 So why is the topic of returnees – including children – and foreign fighters back in the media spotlight?
 Approximately 400 British foreign fighters out of 850 have already returned voluntarily to the UK – mostly in the first wave before the declaration of a ‘caliphate’ in the year before June 2014 and another wave in early 2015.
 Most are interviewed by the security services to establish what they experienced, the risk they may pose and the prospects for a safe resettlement.
 A ‘significant proportion’ of these individuals were assessed as no longer being of national security concern.

 With the recent decision of the US to suddenly withdraw from its positions in northern Syria, urgency has again been placed on foreign governments to meaningfully resolve the fate of ISIS detainees, particularly as questions around risk, radicalisation and security threats continue.
 The US has called upon foreign countries to repatriate their nationals.
 Further questions about the policy and legal implications around the repatriation of children of foreign nationals persist.
 Currently, 12,000 suspected ISIS fighters are being held in seven prisons in N E Syria.
 Between 2000-4000 (estimates vary) are ‘foreign’ fighters from 50 different countries.
 About 800 of these are from European nations and about 30 are British.
 The United Nations has said that countries should take responsibility for their own nationals (unless prosecuted in Syria under international standards) – and more than 1,200 foreign nationals, mainly children, have already been repatriated by countries such as Russia, Kosovo, Turkey and Kazakhstan.
 At the moment, European countries have taken only a handful of mostly young children.

-We are an independent social enterprise working with young people, communities and practitioners to build resilience against extremism, violence and exploitation.
+We are an independent social enterprise working with young people, communities and practitioners nationally to build resilience against extremism, violence and exploitation.

 We undertake research, training and facilitation.